685 First Avenue: Construction and opening

 Construction of 685 First Avenue began in March 2016 and the building topped out in September 2017.
 Rising to a height of 460 ft, it was Meier's tallest project in New York City.
 The use of the architect's name was planned to be an important marketing strategy for the new development; however, when sales for condominium units launched in March 2018, Meier's name was removed from the building's marketing materials in response to allegations of sexual harassment made by five women who had worked with the architect and Meier taking a leave of absence from his firm.
 Leasing of the rental units began in January 2019 and residents began moving into the building.
 That same year, the condominium portion of the residential tower was rebranded as "One United Nations Park" to improve marketing, reflecting its location two blocks south of the headquarters of the United Nations.

 In 2021, the building's underground parking garage became the first property to use an incentive program offered by Con Edison to install Level 2 charging stations for electric vehicles.
 After Solow died in November 2020, his firm sold the 408 rental units at 685 First Avenue for $387.5 million to a joint venture of Black Spruce Management and Meyer Orbach called GO Partners.
 The purchase was made in 2022 and part of an acquisition of 1,766 units in six Manhattan buildings from the Solow Realty & Development Company.
-In 2024, a penthouse condominium at 685 First Avenue was sold as a sponsor unit by the Soloviev Group to the government of the Ireland for $8.5 million to serve as the residence of Fergal Mythen, who was serving as the country's United Nations ambassador.
+In 2024, a penthouse condominium at 685 First Avenue was sold as a sponsor unit by the Soloviev Group to the government of Ireland for $8.5 million to serve as the residence of Fergal Mythen, who was serving as the country's United Nations ambassador.
 The duplex unit included four bedrooms and a private internal elevator.